Thursday, 19 August 2010

 On the outside, Coyote Ridge Corrections Center (CRCC) looks as intimidating as any other prison does (or should for that matter).
 Depending what (political) wing you are on, the concept of a green prison will either strike you as a wonderful idea or just another waste of tax payers’ dollars.
 Either way, the Washington State Department of Corrections has just been awarded LEED Gold Certification for an extension to this open prison, built in 2008.

 LEED stands for Leadership in Energy and Environmental Design and it is the most prestigious environmental award in the US.
 It is the first prison in the country to be awarded the Gold Certification.
 Building projects are graded according to water consumption, energy efficiency and the use of sustainable materials in their construction.
+If you're interested in getting LEED certified it is usually best to find a quality LEED consulting firm to do all the paperwork for you.

 Some might argue that spending money on those incarcerated is frankly a waste.
 Yet the facts speak for themselves.
 The facility now uses five and a half million gallons of water less than other corrections centers of a similar size.
 That - and the high efficiency boilers pictured above - saves almost four hundred thousand dollars in energy expenditure per year.
 Over 30 percent of the materials used in the construction of CRCC were recycled and half the wood used was sourced from forests with the seal of approval of the Forest Stewardship Council.